Oisin-M/PCSC-Numerical-Integration/DOCS_MAIN_PAGE.md

 - For l=3, we expect an exact solution for midpoint and Simpson but an approximate solution for trapezoidal.
 - For l=6, we expect an exact solution for Simpson but an approximate solution for midpoint and trapezoidal.
 - For l=9, we expect an approximate solution for all 3 methods.

-### Current Issues/Limitations
-- Limited error handling
-- Wasteful to have `Eigen::VectorXcd (*f)(double x, double y, Eigen::MatrixXcd &coeff)` take `&coeff` as input
-- No specifiers const and unsigned
-- No use of override

-### Suggestions for Future Improvement
-- Extension to 3D or higher
-- Read input from other file structures
-- Store result in a file